C-Hg/many-words/README.md

 ## Local environment
 The setup uses https locally.
 Allow chrome://flags/#allow-insecure-localhost in chrome browser to enable fetch with a self-signed certificate.
+If graphql codegen fails due to the self-signed certificate, set this env variable in your shell: `export NODE_TLS_REJECT_UNAUTHORIZED=0`